Cheapest electricity plans in Western Australia

 What is the cheapest electricity plan in Western Australia?

-How is "cheapest" electricity assessed in Western Australia?
+How is electricity plan cost assessed in Western Australia?

-Cheapest is assessed by comparing the estimated annual electricity bill for a typical Western Australian 3-bedroom household, based on the provider's average usage rate (c/kWh) and daily supply charge.
-Individual bills vary based on actual usage, discounts, and plan terms.
+Plan cost is estimated by comparing the annual electricity bill for a typical Western Australian 3-bedroom household, based on the provider's average usage rate (c/kWh) and daily supply charge.
+Actual bills vary based on usage, discounts, and plan terms.

-Can I switch electricity providers in Western Australia?
+Can I choose my electricity retailer in Western Australia?

 What is the reference price in Western Australia?